-ÁPC worked with representatives from administration, faculty, and staff to develop an anonymous survey of all employees to assess how racial and cultural bias impacts diverse stakeholders within the College.
+ÁPC worked with representatives from administration, faculty, and staff to develop an anonymous survey of Cañada College stakeholders to assess how racial and cultural bias impacts diverse stakeholders within the College.
 The audit was guided, in part, by the Bloomsburg University Campus Climate Survey and an additional assessment created by the Minority Inclusion Project.
-Consisting of 32 questions, the instrument consisted of primarily multiple-choice and Likert scale components.
-Students were not surveyed as part of the cultural audit since they were surveyed by the National Assessment of Collegiate Campus Climates (NACCC) in the spring of 2021.
+Additionally, the assessment collected demographic information on six key identifiers and an evaluation of responding employee perspectives on community climate.
+Students were not surveyed as part of the cultural audit since they participated in the National Assessment of Collegiate Campus Climates (NACCC) administered by the USC Race and Equity Center surveyed in the spring of 2021.